lee0c/lee0c.github.io/_posts/2026/2026-01-07-intro-to-git.md

 1. if you install VSCode, you'll need to add the [remote development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack){:target="_blank"}
 1. if you install Zed, you'll need to check "Add to PATH (requires shell restart)" in the installer, then restart your terminal if it doesn't do that by default
+1. I don't recommend installing Sublime Text if using WSL, because summoning it from within WSL is a little more complicated than either of the two above

 #### aside: a few terminal operations